 While Kaleidoscope is the perfect workflow addition for writers, designers and editors, it is indispensable for developers who work on code and use version control systems.

-Change is a ubiquitous part of our working day, and Kaleidoscope is here to make working with change easier and more enjoyable.
+As a developer, change is a ubiquitous part of our working day.
+Kaleidoscope is here to make working with change easier and more enjoyable.

 View grouped changes from Git, Subversion, Mercurial, Bazaar, or Perforce in one clear changeset.